epointal/lf-hiker/readme.txt

 = I have a blank page in place of the marker editor =

 This trouble come from conflict with multiple `x-frame options` directive in your server.
 Look at whether the plugin succeeded in writing this following lines in the `.htaccess` of your wordpress application if you can:

 `# BEGIN Lf-hiker plugin`
-    `&lt;IfModule mod_headers.c>`
+`<IfModule mod_headers.c>`
 `Header set X-Frame-Options SAMEORIGIN`
-    `&lt;/IfModule>`
+`</IfModule>`
 `# END Lf-hiker plugin `

 It resolve the trouble for me.
 You can find more information about this trouble in wordpress support [Multiple 'X-Frame-Options' headers with conflicting values](https://wordpress.org/support/topic/multiple-x-frame-options-headers-with-conflicting-values-sameorigin-deny/)